rickdonato/netdevops-cicd-snmpv3/README.md

 ## Ansible
 * SNMP configuration is defined within `group_vars/all.yaml`
-* Inventory file for both prod and test within `inventory` folder.
+* Hosts for the prod and test networks defined within `inventory` folder files.
 * 2 playbooks included - deploy and test.

 ```